Volunteer Training Corps: Official recognition

-When it was discovered that the Volunteer Act 1863 had never been repealed, it was used in April 1916 to legitimise the movement.
+When it was discovered that the Volunteer Act 1863 (26 & 27 Vict. c.
+65) had never been repealed, it was used in April 1916 to legitimise the movement.
 VTC Battalions legally became Volunteer Regiments of the new 'Volunteer Force'.
 Eventually, they were allowed to wear khaki uniforms and equipment began to be officially supplied.
 In July 1918, the War Office decided to include the VTC Battalions into the County Infantry Regiment system, and they became numbered "Volunteer" battalions of their local regiment.
 With the introduction of conscription in 1916, came the power of the Military Service Tribunals to order men to join the VTC; however, the clause in the 1863 act which allowed resignation after fourteen days' notice initially made this unenforceable, so a Volunteer Act 1916 was passed which obliged members to remain in the Corps until the end of the war.
 By February 1918, there were 285,000 Volunteers, 101,000 of whom had been directed to the Corps by the Tribunals.